Sunday, 24 May 2015

 Sunday Roast; Leg of lamb and potatoes

-This is my mums version of a Sunday Roast.
-It is just a few ingredients and absolutely perfect.
+This is my mom's version of a Sunday roast.
+It has just a few ingredients and is absolutely perfect.
 No one has ever left having eaten this and not asked for the recipe!
-It wholesome hearty comfort food at its best.
+It is wholesome, hearty comfort food at its best.
 The potatoes will get nice and golden brown, crispy on the outside and soft on the inside.
-My favourite part are the onions, I generally add an extra one for myself.
+My favourite part are the onions; I generally add an extra one for myself.
 The tomatoes add to the gravy and keep the potatoes moist.

-In a large roasting pan keep stirring till it turns into a paste
+In a large roasting pan, keep stirring until it turns into a paste.

 Freshly cracked black pepper

-Peel 4 large potatoes and cut them into big chunks of 4 each
+Peel four large potatoes and cut them into big chunks of four each.

-Toss them lightly in a tbsp. of oil and sprinkle additional salt over it.
+Toss them lightly in a tablespoon of oil and sprinkle additional salt over them.

 Cut 4 tomatoes into 4 wedges each.

-Place all around and pour 4 cups water.
+Place all around and pour 4 cups of room temperature water.

-Once done, remove and let it rest for 10 minutes before trying to slice the roast.
+Once done, remove it and let it rest for 10 minutes before trying to slice the roast.

-The gravy will be thick and golden brown and meat can be sliced and put back into the roasting pan dunked into the gravy or kept aside; as your family prefers.
+The gravy will be thick and golden brown, and the meat can be sliced and put back into the roasting pan, dunked into the gravy, or kept aside, as your family prefers.

 For a choice of Sunday Roast try it Tandoori Style ?